hoytech/quadrable/README.md

+## Building

+### Dependencies

+    sudo apt install -y liblmdb-dev

+### Compilation

+Clone the repo, `cd` into it, and run these commands:

+    git submodule update --init
+    make

 ## Command-line

 The `quadb` command can be used to interact with a Quadrable database.
 It is very roughly modeled after `git`, so it requires sub-commands to activate its various functions.
 You can run `quadb` with no arguments to see a short help summary and a list of the available sub-commands.

 ### quadb init

-Before you can use any other commands, you must initialise a directory to contain the Quadrable database:
+Before you can use any other commands, you must initialise a directory to contain the Quadrable database.
+By default it inits `./quadb-dir/`:

     $ quadb init
     Quadrable directory init'ed: ./quadb-dir/

+You can specify an alternate directory with the `--db` flag:

+    $ quadb --db=$HOME/.quadrable init
+    Quadrable directory init'ed: /home/doug/.quadrable/

+Or the `QUADB_DIR` environment variable:

+    $ QUADB_DIR=/path/to/quadrable quadb init
+    Quadrable directory init'ed: /path/to/quadrable

 ### quadb status